ghaliarose89/my-neighbors/README.md

 # My-Neighbors

 ## Purpose:
-Tracking Neighborhood Events, News, Services, and Residents.
+A must have app to track Neighborhood Events, News, Services, and Residents.

 ## Description:
  My-Neighbors is a helpful app that allow: